Notes on Gastrointestinal Disorders

 • Caused due to: HSV, CMV, Candida.

-Esophageal disorders: esophageal varices:
+Esophageal varices:

 • Dialated submucosal left gastric veins.